SalK91/time_series_101/README.md

 Granger causality does not imply true causality in the philosophical sense; it only indicates predictive causality based on the given data.

 # 7. Model Selection
-When analyzing time series data, selecting the appropriate model e.g. AR vs ARMA and model's order is crucial for making accurate predictions.
-Model selecition methods include:
+When analyzing time series data, selecting the appropriate model (e.g., AR vs ARMA) and determining the model's order is crucial for making accurate predictions.
+Several methods can be used for model selection:

 ###  Akaike Information Criterion  (AIC)
 $$AIC=2k−2ln(L)$$
 where,
 * $k$ - Number of parameters in the model
 * $L$ - Likelihood function for the model
+A lower AIC value indicates a better model.

 ### Bayesian Information Criterion (BIC)
 $$BIC=kln(n)−2ln(L)$$